jeffreylanters/unity-entity-component-system/README.md

 /// Base class for every controller. public abstract class Controller {

-  // NOTE: This class allows the usage of [Injected] systems and services.
+  // NOTE: This class allows the usage of [Injected] systems, services and controller.

   /// A reference to the controller. public static Controller Instance;